BjornFJohansson/ypkpathway/README.rst

 =======   ========== =============================================================
 version   date       comment
 =======   ========== =============================================================
+0.8.0     2015-05-26 Complete change in functionality.
+IPython notebook files are
+                     generated and executed instead of rst and html files.

 0.6.0     2015-04-17 Added nosetests

 0.5.0	  2014-12-09 Changed to work with new caching version of pydna.
 Fixed